Video shutter angle estimation using optical flow and linear blur: Method

 \subsection{Optical flow model}

 Optical flow is conventionally defined as per-pixel motion between video frames.
 Given 2 consecutive video frames $F_{i}$ and $F_{i+1}$, the goal of optical flow estimation methods is to map the position $(x_{i},\,y_{i})$ of a given pixel in frame $F_{i}$ to its position $(x_{i+1},\,y_{i+1})$ in frame $F_{i+1}$.
 This mapping can be modeled as a dense displacement field $(\mathbf{f^{1}},\,\mathbf{f^{2}})$.
 The position of a given pixel in frame $F_{i+1}$ can be then described as $(x_{i} + f^{1}(x_{i}),\,y_{i}+f^{2}(y_{i}))$\cite{DBLP:journals/corr/abs-2003-12039}.
-In this paper, we use Teed and Deng's RAFT \cite{DBLP:journals/corr/abs-2003-12039} as the source of optical flow estimates.
+In this paper, we employ Teed and Deng's RAFT \cite{DBLP:journals/corr/abs-2003-12039} for optical flow estimation, selected for its well-documented performance across various sequences \cite{DBLP:journals/corr/abs-2003-12039} and strong benchmark results \cite{ZHAI2021107861}.